mattmcf/HashMap/README.md

 - map: pointer to valid HashMap to search for key in
 - key: string key to find value for
-- status_ptr - pointer to variables where SUCCESS or FAILURE will be stored on return (if NULL, status won't be saved)
+- status_ptr - pointer to variable where SUCCESS or FAILURE will be stored on return (if NULL, status won't be saved)

 RETURN VALUE:
 - Returns data value if key-value exists in HashMap